Prince-Gauatm/calculator_css_html/README.md

 # calculator_css_html
 calculator with html using css.
+This calculator is responsive.